Skip to main content

 This is not optional.
 It is a mandatory step in forming a New York LLC, separate from filing your Articles of Organization.
 Filing your articles creates the LLC.
 Publishing under Section 206 satisfies an additional transparency requirement that New York imposes on LLCs.

-- What: Publish notice of LLC formation in two designated newspapers
+• What: Publish notice of LLC formation in two newspapers designated by the Westchester County Clerk

-- Duration: Once per week for six consecutive weeks
+• Duration: Once per week for six consecutive weeks in both newspapers

-- Final step: File a Certificate of Publication with the NY Department of State
+• Final step: File the Certificate of Publication (Form DOS-1708) with the NY Department of State

 Why Does Section 206 Exist?